-“A pianist of great pace” (Christian Wasselin, Web Theatre, April 2016)
+“A pianist with a proud attitude” (Christian Wasselin, Web Theater, April 2016)

-“She is an orchestra in her own right!”
+“She alone plays like an orchestra!”
 (Bertrand Renard, Culture box, February 2016)

 Surrounded by art since her childhood, especially of the theater and dramatic arts, Célia Oneto Bensaid decided that she will tell stories on the piano, this rich instrument allowing to interpret so many repertories!

 Celia studies at the National Conservatory in Paris where she obtains five diploma and prizes with the best honors : piano (Claire Désert), accompaniment (direction of singing with Erika Guiomar, vocal accompaniment with Anne Le Bozec and piano accompaniment with Jean-Frédéric Neuburger ) and chamber music (Claire Désert and Ami Flammer).

 Celia also studies with Rene Shereshevskaya since 2010 and continues at Ecole Normale Alfred Cortot, where she graduated as a concert pianist in 2018.
 Following many masterclasses, she also studied with Anne Queffelec, Maria-Joao Pires and Jean-Claude Pennetier.

 Laureate of numerous international competitions in piano solo and chamber music (Piano Campus, Cziffra Foundation, Nadia and Lili Boulanger competition, Bonneton competition, Fauré competition, Poulenc competition), she also receives the public prize of the Geneva Arts Society in 2017.